-Rafael is a Sustainability Commissioner at the City of San Mateo, serves on the Prospect Silicon Valley Transportation Program Advisory Board and co-facilitator of the Bay Area EV Strategic Council.
+Rafael is the Chair of the Sustainability Commission at the City of San Mateo, serves on the Prospect Silicon Valley Transportation Program Advisory Board and co-facilitator of the Bay Area EV Strategic Council.
 He was a former member of the Sierra Club’s national Board of Directors and Sustainable San Mateo County as well as one of three invited Bay Area speakers for the Nissan Leaf Worldwide launch press conference.
 Previously Rafael was Program Manager at ecoAmerica where he led large scale partnership projects to engage mainstream Americans on the benefits of environmental progress.
 This work included leading the development of the Sustainable Education and Economic Development Center, a program with the American Association of Community Colleges reaching 1.5 million students to educate the 21st century workforce.
 With the Sierra Club, Rafael led numerous grassroots and national initiatives, including spearheading the grassroots clean energy Cool Cities program and other award-winning organizing efforts.

 Locally, Rafael led the peninsula's Cool Cities initiative started in 2007, successfully moving over 20 municipalities on the peninsula and south bay to initiate clean energy solutions.
 He sat on the City of San Mateo’s Sustainability Advisory Committee which developed the city’s climate action plan leading to the recent adoption of a region-leading green building ordinance and other actions.
 Due in part to these efforts, over a dozen municipalities in San Mateo and Santa Clara counties now have green building standards.